 Traveling to Mexico on a Plane

-If your travel plans to Mexico, or any other country, involves flying into and out of the U.S., you will need to obtain a newborn passport.
+If your travel plans to Mexico, or any other country, involve flying into and out of the U.S., you will need to obtain a newborn passport.
 Lawful Permanent Residents (LPRs), refugees, and asylees, will use their Alien Registration Card (Form I-551), which is issued by the Department of Homeland Security (DHS).

 Notarized Letter Requirement